 The cap commenced at $1.6 million and will be indexed in $100,000 increments in line with CPI.
 The amount of indexation that is applicable depends on how much of the cap you have remaining.

 All retirement income stream account balances count towards the cap as well as any income streams you may receive from a late spouse’s super.
 The cap does not apply to Transition to Retirement Income Streams or investment earnings within a retirement income stream.

 Reversionary income streams that revert to a beneficiary immediately on the death of the member do not count towards the transfer balance cap until 12 months after the death of the member.

 The ATO maintains a transfer balance account to track the amounts that are transferred to the retirement phase.
 Any time a retirement income stream is commuted (by making a lump sum withdrawal or rolling money over), your transfer balance account is reduced.
 Similarly, if a retirement income stream is then restarted, this amount is added to your transfer balance account.
 The transfer balance account is not reduced by fees, charges, investment losses or payments you receive from your retirement income stream.

 Exceeding the cap

 In most cases, the ATO will contact you and outline your options.
 If you have a retirement income stream balance across all super funds that exceeds $1.6 million you will generally need to transfer the excess amount (including any earnings) back into an accumulation account or withdraw the amount .
 In addition to this, you will also need to pay the excess transfer balance tax.
-This is 15% for breaches that occur in 2017-18 and for your first breach.
-Any subsequent breaches are taxed at 30%.
+From 1 July 2018, the tax rate is 15% of notional earnings on the excess capital for the first breach and then 30% for subsequent breaches.

 Find out more